Why you can trust Bankrate

 How much does it cost to insure a Kia?

-The average car insurance premium is $1,674 per year according to the most recent data from Quadrant Information Services, but your claim history, location and type of vehicle can all impact your premium.
-Additionally, insurance companies tend to charge different rates for the same Kia makes and models.
+The average car insurance premium is $1,674 per year, according to 2021 data from Quadrant Information Services, but your claim history, location and type of vehicle can all impact your premium.
+Additionally, insurance companies tend to charge different rates for the same Kia makes and models based on their own assessments of risk.
 Here are some of the factors that can affect the cost of car insurance for Kias:

 - Crash rate stats per make/model: Kia vehicles tend to be very safe cars, which can help with insurance costs.
-Popular Kia models like the Fortem, Sportage and Telluride were all named Top Safety Picks by the Insurance Institute for Highway Safety (IIHS).
+Popular Kia models like the Soul, Sorento, Sportage and Telluride were all named Top Safety Picks by the Insurance Institute for Highway Safety (IIHS).
+Features like front crash prevention and LED projector headlights found in the Soul and Sportage may have influenced these models’ safety pick awards.

 - Price of parts: If your Kia needs to be repaired, most parts for the Telluride and Sorento — which are made in the U.S. — are readily accessible and do not need to be shipped from overseas.
 Other Kia model parts may need to be shipped from South Korea.
 Cars that are cheaper to repair are generally more affordable to insure.